YoinkBird/cyclesafe/report/report.md

 two: create application with minimal functionality
 three: improve model accuracy

-This phased incremental approach is an application of a process commonly used in industry, which is covered in the next section.
+This phased incremental approach is an application of CRISP-DM, a process commonly used in industry.

 ## CRISP-DM